RNFL2ItemValue/RNFL2ItemValue.github.io/index.md

 ﻿RNFL2 ITEM INDEX
 =============

-<span style="color: green"> All of these Items are highly sought after and can be listed in many different orders, This is just my personal opinion. </span>
+<span style="color:orange;">All of these Items are highly sought after and can be listed in many different orders, This is just my personal opinion.</span>
 The score goes from 1 to 5, 1 is bad, 5 is good, Rated in order of the most desirable, Neon Rainbow Visor being number 1 for the time being.
 =============================================================
 |                                         |   Rarity    |     Desire     | Base  | Notes |